jardim-io/aws_scripts/README.md

 ## Usage

-TODO: Write usage instructions here
+Check out the wiki for usage information.

 ## Development